The Doctor (Star Trek: Voyager): Depiction

-The Doctor began his service on the USS Voyager as the standard Emergency Medical Hologram built into almost every newer Starfleet ship's sickbay.
+The Doctor begins his service on the USS Voyager as the standard Emergency Medical Hologram (EMH) built into almost every newer Starfleet ship's sickbay.
 The EMH is to be used should the ship's doctor be incapacitated or require emergency assistance.
 In the series' first episode, Voyager's chief medical officer, along with his nurse, are killed, necessitating extended use of the EMH.
-The EMH eventually developed his own personality, although he generally maintained his acerbic wit and irritating "version one" bedside manner.
+The EMH eventually develops his own personality, although he generally maintains his acerbic wit and irritating "version one" bedside manner.
 As he was originally intended as a temporary medical backup system, not as a digital life form, Voyager's journey strains his programming to some limits.
-He gave himself a name during episode S1E12 Heroes and Demons, “Schweitzer”.
-This name did not carry the whole series.
+He gives himself a name during episode S1E12 Heroes and Demons, "Schweitzer".
+(This name did not carry throughout the entire series.)
 The Doctor becomes the chief medical officer, with Kes and Tom Paris at various times acting as nurses.

-Attempting to develop a realistic personality, the Doctor not only manufactured a holographic family ("Real Life"), he also had an increasing number of other "human" experiences.
-This resulted in the Doctor's program evolving to become more lifelike, with emotions and ambitions.
-He developed meaningful and complex relationships with many members of the ship's crew.
-The Doctor also developed talents as a playwright, artist, and photographer, and even became a connoisseur of opera.
-He has had multiple other experiences with "family", including having had a son with a "roommate" while trapped on a planet for three years.
-During the episode "Blink of an Eye", he asked an associate to inquire further about his progeny.
+Attempting to develop a realistic personality, the Doctor not only manufactures a holographic family ("Real Life"), he also has an increasing number of other "human" experiences.
+This results in the Doctor's program evolving to become more lifelike, with emotions and ambitions.
+He develops meaningful and complex relationships with many members of the ship's crew.
+The Doctor also develops talents as a playwright, artist, and photographer, and even becomes a connoisseur of opera.
+He has multiple other experiences with "family", including having a son with a "roommate" while trapped on a planet for three years.
+During the episode "Blink of an Eye", he asks an associate to inquire further about his progeny.

-A recurring theme was the ethical aspects of an artificial, yet apparently sentient, being.
-In the episode "Latent Image", treating two patients with an equal chance of survival, with only enough time to treat one, The Doctor chose Harry Kim, a friend.
-The other patient, Ensign Jetal, died.
-The Doctor was overwhelmed with guilt, believing that his friendship influenced his choice.
-When the stress nearly led to his program breaking down, Captain Janeway had his memories of these events deleted.
-When The Doctor later discovered clues as to what had happened, Captain Janeway was convinced by him and others that he had a right to learn to come to grips with the guilt in the manner of any other sentient being rather than be treated merely as a defective piece of equipment.
+A recurring theme are the ethical aspects of an artificial, yet apparently sentient, being.
+In the episode "Latent Image", treating two patients with an equal chance of survival, with only enough time to treat one, The Doctor chooses Harry Kim, a friend.
+The other patient, Ensign Jetal, dies.
+The Doctor is overwhelmed with guilt, believing that his friendship influenced his choice.
+When the stress nearly leads to his program breaking down, Captain Janeway has his memories of these events deleted.
+When The Doctor later discovers clues as to what had happened, Captain Janeway is convinced by him and others that he has a right to learn to come to grips with the guilt in the manner of any other sentient being rather than be treated merely as a defective piece of equipment.